Postgres

 Minimally, the Postgres instance should have a default user and database

-) that can has the privileges to create roles and databases.
+(postgres) that can has the privileges to create roles and databases.
 The

 connection credentials must be passed as variables.